List of counties in New York: Five boroughs of New York City

-Five of New York's counties are each coextensive with New York City's five boroughs.
+Except for the neighborhood of Marble Hill, which is part of the borough of Manhattan but located in Bronx County, the five New York City counties are each coextensive with its five boroughs.
 They are New York County (Manhattan), Kings County (Brooklyn), Bronx County (The Bronx), Richmond County (Staten Island), and Queens County (Queens).
 They are the smallest counties in New York by area.

 In contrast to other counties of New York, the powers of the five boroughs of New York City are very limited and in nearly all respects are governed by the city government.
-Some officials are elected on a borough-wide basis, the five borough presidents deal with Borough matters, while the district attorneys, and all county and state supreme court judges are generally concerned with the administration of state criminal and civil law and local ordinances in the county.
+Some officials are elected on a borough-wide basis.
+The five borough presidents deal with Borough matters, while the district attorneys and all county and state supreme court judges are generally concerned with the administration of state criminal and civil law and local ordinances in the county.
 There are no official county seats, but the locations of borough halls and courthouses bestow certain neighborhoods an informal designation as county seats within their boroughs: